LeptronSoftware/FetchSampleProject/README.md

 # FetchSampleProject
 FetchSampleProject

-Sample is based on a Quiz application using LiveData and MVVM with Retrofit.
+Sample code for Fetch Rewards.
+Application is based on a Quiz application using LiveData and MVVM with Retrofit.